herrjosua/GemStoreExpress/README.md

     * Change directory to `GemStoreExpress` for starting Mongodb

-    * Change directory to `GemStoreExpress` for accessing database
+    * Change directory to `GemStoreExpress` for command line access to database

 * In the  `GemStoreExpress/client` terminal prompt